he9qi/simple_token_auth/README.md

 ### Setting up things

 1. Run `bin/rails g simple_token_auth:install` to create the initializer.
-2. Run `bin/rails g simple_token_auth user` to add token authentication field and make the user token authenticatable
+2. Run `bin/rails g simple_token_auth user` to create ApiKey model and make the user token authenticatable.

 The initializer likes like this: